KQM-git/TCL/docs/evidence/characters/hydro/xingqiu.md

 * NingGuang holding 4 petra creates a Hydro crystal and picks it up, granting the team 35% Hydro damage.
 * Hydro sword damage then observed to increase.

-Note: Crystal is picked up after the 2nd wave of swords so Hydro res shred from C2 already accounted for.
+Note: Crystal is picked up after the 2nd wave of swords so Hydro RES Shred from C2 already accounted for.

 **Significance:**